-How to do Italy AND Greece on Your Honeymoon
+How to do Italy AND Greece for a Vacation or Honeymoon

 Are you having trouble deciding between Greece and Italy for your honeymoon?
 Why not do both?!
 If you have a solid two weeks to spare, this romantic, dreamy country combination will exceed all of your honeymoon expectations.

 Both Greece and Italy have so much to offer, and normally, I would say to be careful not to try to fit too much into your honeymoon itinerary.
 But if you have the time and are the type of couple who doesn’t mind staying busy, then you may as well kill two birds with one stone!
 This is especially the case if you have never been to Europe or think that it might be a while until you get the chance to go back.

 Wearing our matching Positano swimsuits from Kenny Flowers